35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 SCREENSHOT OF BOTH VERSIONS HERE?

 Further changes to the s106 followed and by December 2018 a simple arrangement, whereby Delancey transferred the land for the social housing and makes a specified cash payment to build it, had been transformed into three options.
 Option 1 is that Delancey build the units itself, for Southwark or a housing association to take on, the usual course under a s106 agreement.
-The other two options require Southwark to meet upfront costs themselves (recouping these from selling or letting the non residential elements parts of the building) or getting the net social rent construction payment, the amount to be agreed or *'determined by the Specialist'*.
+Options 2 and 3, require Southwark to meet upfront costs themselves (recouping these from selling or letting the non residential elements parts of the building) or getting a payment for the net social rent construction costs, the amount to be agreed or *'determined by the Specialist'*.

 ### From £46.6m to £1 (one pound)